stensalweb/kscript/SYNTAX.md

 I introduced this feature to help with more readable data processing.
 For example, some times you would require that `data` has some elements in it.
 If not, the `else` clause will execute, and you can clearly handle that case.

+This way the check conditional (whether `data` had any items) is not repeated